-Despite the market growth, in the initial year following GenAl's public release, few Americans are using Al tools and fewer are using it as part of their everyday work.
-The education sector has seen similarly low adoption rates, though some students are using Al. The limited adoption is likely exacerbated by limited state and local guidance.
-If left unattended, uneven incorporation of Al tools into the classroom leads to inequitable use of varied quality among students and educators.
+Despite the market growth, the education sector has seen similarly low adoption rates, though some students are using AI.
+The low adoption is likely exacerbated by limited state and local guidance.
+If left unattended, uneven incorporation of AI tools into the classroom leads to inequitable use of varied quality among students and educators.